BenjuKoirala/secrets-manager/README.md

 ```

 ## Security Considerations
-* Git-Crypt: This project uses Git-Crypt to encrypt sensitive files (secret-values.json) before commiting to repository.
+* Git-Crypt: We can use Git-Crypt to encrypt sensitive files (secret-values.json) before commiting to repository.